google/knative-gcp/docs/examples/cloudpubsubsource/README.md

 We will verify that the published event was sent by looking at the logs of the service that this CloudPubSubSource sinks to.

-1. We need to wait for the downstream pods to get started and receive our event, wait 60 seconds.

-   - You can check the status of the downstream pods with:
+1. You can check the status of the downstream pods with:

      ```shell
      kubectl get pods --selector app=event-display